Navigation / Home / Family History / DNA Project / Photos / Stories / Gravestones / Back to Generation 6

 Mt.
 Zion is said to be the second oldest Baptist organization in the country.
 The first church was known as "Zion" and was located about 1 mile south-east of New Canton, at what is now known as "Liberty", an African-American church that was erected on the old Zion site.
 Why Zion was moved is not definitely known but it has been said by some of the oldest inhabitants in that community it was because it was so close to the village of New Canton, and at that time there were several churches in the village.

-Funds were raised and the new church was erected and dedicated in the year 1856, a much larger and better church than the first.
+Funds were raised and the new church was erected and dedicated on the fifth Sunday of August 1856, a much larger and better church than the first.
+The church was to cost no less than $2,000 and was financed by Thomas Boatwright.
+He was to be reimbursed in three installments when the church collected the money.

 The pews are said to have been brought from the old church, and are of the old box type.
 The present paster says they are the most uncomfortable seat he had ever tried to sit on, and thought they were made in the days when services lasted several hours, and no one could possibly go to sleep during the services on those pews.
 They are thought to be over 100 years old.